giancosta86/GraphsJ/README.md

 GraphsJ satisfies both user groups, providing an easy-to-use interface as well as a minimalist Scala framework: people can therefore focus on the business logic making up their algorithms.

 This new version, GraphsJ 4, is a ScalaFX-oriented redesign of the original architecture, introducing several concepts from Functional Programming; adding and removing scenarios is also extremely simplified: JAR files copied into a dedicated per-user directory will automatically and immediately provide new scenarios.

+Finally, when no scenarios are installed, GraphsJ can automatically download the latest version of its scenarios pack directly from GitHub! ^\_\_^

 ## Features